KHOT-FM: KHOT-FM

 In March 2016, KHOT-FM rebranded as "Qué Buena 105.9".

-On May 24, 2023, KHOT-FM resimulcasted with former simulcast partner KHOV-FM, which beforehand simulcasted with Latin Pop sister station KQMR, and rebranded as "Qué Buena 105.9 y 105.1".
+On May 24, 2023, KHOT-FM simulcasted with former simulcast partner KHOV-FM, which beforehand simulcasted with Latin Pop sister station KQMR, and rebranded as "Qué Buena 105.9 y 105.1".
 Both of these stations have full coverage of the Phoenix area, with KHOV-FM covering the western parts or areas of Phoenix, while KHOT-FM covers most of the Greater Phoenix area and its eastern parts.